cjtessler/MATH3733-SP24/Lessons/2024-01-18/notes.md

 print(total)

-# Alternatively, used the closed-form formula for the sum of n squares
+# Alternatively, use the closed-form formula for the sum of n squares
 n = 123_456_789
 total = (n * (n + 1) * (2 * n +1)) / 6
 print(total)